 What is spiritual appropriation?

 As an un-invited, white, European settler on this land, I acknowledge the problematic and harmful trend in many spiritual communities towards cultural and spiritual appropriation.
 That’s why I do my best to stay in my lane.
 I only share from my own lived experience of spirituality — honouring keepers of wisdom and tradition in their original context.
-The forms and practices I use in all individual sessions, gatherings and meditations draw from my personal practice, which has been informed by: (1) universalist, post-christian mysticism, (2) animistic paganism drawing from my own eclectic witchcraft, (3) “western esotericism” via ceremonial magick and (4) contemporary scientific research on techniques to calm the mind and ground the body (like Generative Somatics).
+The forms and practices I use in all individual sessions, gatherings and meditations draw from my personal practice, which has been informed by: (1) universalist, post-christian mysticism, (2) animistic, earth-based paganism drawing from my own eclectic witchcraft, (3) “western esotericism” via ceremonial magick, and (4) contemporary scientific research on techniques to calm the mind and ground the body (like Generative Somatics).